suniagajoberland/suniagajoberland/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Onprotec.
+- 🔭 Actualmente trabajo en Onprotec.
 - 🌱 I’m currently learning JavaScript.
 - 👯 I’m looking to collaborate on proyec.tos
 - 🤔 I’m looking for help with node.js.